Employees who blew whistle on Seattle mayor’s missing texts file lawsuit against the city

 Those included instructing Irwin and Ferreiro not to inform records requesters that Durkan’s texts were missing and to “recreate” certain messages from the phones of people with whom the mayor had been texting, the lawsuit states.

-The records officers also were told to “alter” the recreated text messages to “obscure the fact that these versions of the text messages were not sent by the mayor,” and to narrowly interpret 48 pending requests to exclude Durkan’s texts from 28 of them, the suit says.
+The records officers also were told to “alter” the re-created text messages to “obscure the fact that these versions of the text messages were not sent by the mayor,” and to narrowly interpret 48 pending requests to exclude Durkan’s texts from 28 of them, the suit says.

 Chen also instructed Irwin and Ferreiro “not to produce records responsive to a PRA request from The Seattle Times because she did not like the content of the responsive records,” according to the lawsuit.